ryushinn/ryushinn.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 projects: true # includes a list of projects
 # horizontal: true

+show_counter: true # if true, show the view counter in the footer
 ---

 Hi there, my name is Chen!